vsch/flexmark-java/flexmark-ext-emoji/src/test/resources/ext_emoji_crash_spec.md

 * [ ] Fix: Swing preview HTML table has body row count reset or reversed so first row is like heading.
 * [ ] Add: parser emulation family to parser configuration
-* [ ] Add: parser profile needs to be passed to functions handling formatting and prefix generation.
+* [ ] Add: parser profile needs to be passed to functions handling formatting and PREFIX generation.
 Now this can vary significantly from one parser family to another.
-* [ ] Fix: when ENTER deletes a list item prefix inserts extra blank line
+* [ ] Fix: when ENTER deletes a list item PREFIX inserts extra blank line
 * [ ] Remove: smart asterisk, underscore and tilde handlers and options.
 * [ ] Add: option for escaping special cases for `*`, `-`, `+`, `#` _`N.`_ where _N_ is numeric
       with a `\` so that it is not mis-interpreted as a special char at first non-blank of a